XileonXL/basic-zipbomb/README.md

 # basic-zipbomb

-A zipbomb is just an amount of zip files automtically generated and compressed together starting from a txt file filled of zeros.
+A zipbomb is just an amount of zip files automatically generated and compressed together starting from a txt file filled of zeros.

 Using this python basic script you can generate a zipbomb with the following command: